Coronavirus digest: British government had the 'wrong' approach, report says | DW | 12.10.2021

 The United Nations chief said more than 100 million people across the world have been forced into poverty because of the pandemic.
 Over 4 billion people have been left with little to no social support, health care, or income protection.

-Secretary-General Antonio Guterres told an International Monetary Fund panel on Monday that global solidarity was missing, as those living in conflict-affected and poor countries suffered the most.
+Secretary-General Antonio Guterres told an International Monetary Fund panel that global solidarity was missing, as those living in conflict-affected and poor countries suffered the most.

 "Vaccine inequality is a moral outrage that is condemning the world to millions more deaths and prolonging an economic slowdown that could cost trillions of dollars, hitting the poorest countries hardest of all," Guterres said.